IUREDCap/redcap-etl/docs/DeveloperGuide.md

    then you need to do that now.

    3.1 Login into SQL Server:

         sqlcmd -S localhost -U SA -P 'yourSApasswordGoesHere'

    3.2 Create a database and verify it was created:

         1> CREATE DATABASE etl_test
         2> GO

         1> SELECT name FROM sys.databases
         2> GO

    3.3 Create a server login and verify it was created.

-(For the paramenter {enterAPasswordHere},
-       enter a password without the curly braces, one that conforms to the SQL Server password rules.)
-        1> CREATE LOGIN etl_user WITH PASSWORD=N'{enterAPasswordHere}', DEFAULT_DATABASE=etl_test
+        1> CREATE LOGIN etl_user WITH PASSWORD=N'etlPassword123', DEFAULT_DATABASE=etl_test
         2> GO

         1> SELECT name FROM sys.sql_logins
         2> GO

    3.4 Create a database user and verify the username was created:

         1> CREATE USER etl FOR LOGIN etl_user WITH DEFAULT_SCHEMA=[DBO]
         2> GO